oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 the user at the AS.

 The behavior might be unexpected for developers, but is defined in
-{{RFC9110}}, Section 6.4.7.
-This status code does not require the user agent to rewrite the POST request to a GET request and thereby drop the form data in the POST request body.
+{{Section 15.4.8 of RFC9110}}.
+This status code does not require the user agent to rewrite the POST request to a GET request and thereby drop the form data in the POST request content.

-In the HTTP standard {{RFC9110}}, only the status code 303 unambigiously enforces rewriting the HTTP POST request to an HTTP GET request.
+In HTTP {{RFC9110}}, only the status code 303 unambigiously enforces rewriting the HTTP POST request to an HTTP GET request.
 For all other status codes, including the popular 302, user agents can opt not to rewrite POST to GET requests and therefore to